Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I did my work during the office hours.
 I'm actually done with all the assigned tasks & have kind of already wrapped up all the stuffs for the day.</sub>

-<sub>I also spent some time in the morning, learning the basics of ***Go Programming language.*** Yeah, that's me taking my first some steps towards getting started with contrbuting to *Kubernetes* project & community.</sub>
+<sub>I also spent some time in the morning, learning the basics of ***Go Programming language.*** Yeah, that's me taking my first some steps towards getting started with contrbuting to *Kubernetes project & community*.</sub>

 <sub>And I meditated too.
 I think I'll meditate once again before I sleep.
 It makes me fall asleep in no time.</sub>

-<sub>Evening, I spent some time with my mum, watching some mythological serials on youtube.
+<sub>Evening, I spent some time with my mum (while having dinner), watching some mythological serials on youtube.
 I like them.
 And I like sitting with my mother more. :)</sub>

 <sub>I'm happy I'm taking some serious steps in order to bringing my life to a good sorted side.
-Let's see how long it will actually take!</sub
+Let's see how long it will actually take!</sub>

 <sub>I'm trying the best possible for now.</sub>

 <sub>I think that's sort of covers everything from the day.
 It was just another usual day.</sub>

+<sub>Or actually before I go, there are 2 quotes that stuck me from the book.
+The first one is a one-line from *Abraham Lincoln*</sub>

+><sub>This shall too pass!</sub>

+<sub>And the second one, I'm assuming, it is staright from *Ryan Holiday* himself (if not, then too it's someone from the book :)).</sub>

+><sub>We can't really choose what would happen to us, but we can choose how we'll feel about it.</sub>
+>
+><sub>And so, why in the world, we would choose to feel anything but good.</sub>

 <sub>That's all.
 Bye! o/</sub>